This section of Ch. 5 will cover the following topics:

 Your focus should be on the first four sections of this chapter: end punctuation, commas, apostrophes, and quotes/italics.
 Those are very common and very commonly misused.
 If you learn how to use those correctly, you are 99% of the way to mastery over punctuation.

 However, there are other punctuation marks.
 So let’s work through them.

 The semicolon looks like a period sitting on top of a comma.
 It indicates a pause in the sentence.
-What it looks like can help you remember that the length of the pause for a semicolon is half way between a comma and a period.
+What it looks like can help you remember that the length of the pause longer than a comma but less than a period.

 Use a semicolon between two that are not joined by one of the conjunctions called “fanboys.”
 For example: